St Helens, Isle of Wight

 St Helens is a village and civil parish located on the eastern side of the Isle of Wight.

 The village developed around village greens.
 This is claimed to be the largest in England but some say it is the second largest.
 The greens are often used for cricket matches during the summer and football in the winter, and also include a children's playground.

 The village is a short distance from the coast, about a ten-minute walk to St Helens Duver.
 The Duver was once the location of the island's first golf course (one of England's first golf courses), which for a while was almost as famous as the golf course at St Andrews.
 It is now a popular beach for tourists during the summer season and is protected by the National Trust.

 It is linked to other parts of the island by Southern Vectis bus route 8 serving Ryde, Bembridge, Sandown and Newport including intermediate villages.

+Name

+The village is named in dedication to St Helena Church, a destroyed church built in the 12th century and attached to a Cluniac priory.
+Only the tower of the church remains, as the rest was eroded away by the sea.
+The present church of St Helens was built a mile inland to replace it.